 Lifestyle Matters

-In my experience, addressing lifestyle factors is more impactful than solely focusing on remedies.
-If your anxiety stems from behaviors, relationships, or your living situation, modifying these aspects can bring significant relief.
+In my experience, addressing lifestyle factors is more impactful than focusing on natural medicines or drugs.
+If your anxiety stems from behaviors, relationships, or your living situation, modifying these aspects can bring significant, rapid relief.
 However, lifestyle changes aren’t always immediately possible.
-For example, if you’re in a rigorous training program or are under a high-stress period of your career, there may be little that you can change until the stressors back off a bit.
-In these circumstances, natural remedies can be an extremely valuable ally in managing anxiety.
+For example, if you’re in a rigorous graduate program or are under a high-stress period in your career, there may be little that you can change until your circumstances shifts.
+In these cases, natural remedies can be an extremely valuable ally in managing anxiety.

 As a naturopathic doctor, I always start by asking about your lifestyle.
-Understanding your habits, environment, and personality allows us to identify stressors and create small but effective changes.
+Understanding your habits, environment, and personality allows me to identify the underlying causes of your anxiety and work with you to create small but sustainable changes to reduce your stress and anxiety levels.
 This approach addresses the true cause of your symptoms, which often lies in your psychology and lifestyle.

 Why Your Nervous System Feels Overwhelmed

-By adjusting your lifestyle and gaining healthier perspectives through counseling, dream interpretation, and homeopathic medicines—a unique approach that I use—we can address these stressors effectively.
-To support this process, I often prescribe natural remedies to regulate your nervous system in a more direct way.
+By adjusting your lifestyle and gaining healthier perspectives through counseling, dream interpretation, and homeopathic medicines—a unique approach that I take—we can address these stressors effectively.
+To support this process, I often prescribe natural remedies to regulate your nervous system to calm you down and make you more receptive to counseling.

 Effective Natural Remedies for Anxiety

-Here are some key ingredients I frequently recommend for managing anxiety:
+Here are some key herbs, therapies, or substances I frequently recommend for managing anxiety:

-• Lavender: This familiar herb contains compounds shown to calm the nervous system.
+Lavender: This familiar herb contains compounds shown to calm the nervous system.
+Special preparations can be taken internally and have shown benefit, in some cases, near the equivalent of pharmaceuticals.

-• GABA: A chemical messenger your body naturally produces to help you relax.
-Supplementing with GABA can provide immediate relief for some individuals.
+GABA: This is a chemical messenger your body naturally produces to help you relax.
+If you've been anxious for a long time, sometimes GABA might be low.
+In that case, supplementing with GABA can provide immediate relief for some individuals.

-• Phosphatidylserine: A brain-supporting molecule that regulates cortisol (the stress hormone) and helps improve resilience to stress.
+Phosphatidylserine: A brain-supporting fatty acid molecule that regulates cortisol (the stress hormone) and helps improve resilience to stress.
+Your body uses it to keep the structure of your cells intact.

-• Homeopathy: these medicines can be used to help change how you perceive and respond to stress in your life.
-For that reason, they can be one of your greatest ally’s in moving past your anxiety.
+Homeopathy: these medicines can be used to help change how you perceive and respond to stress in your life.
+For that reason, they can be one of your greatest allies in helping to reframe your perspectives and view situations in a different way.
+Homeopathy can help change your belief systems.

 Need help?